agdturner/ccg-generic/README.md

 ### Version 1.8
 - There are no feature requests or issues reported as yet.
 - There is no target release date.

-## Dependencies
-- Please see the POM (https://github.com/agdturner/agdt-java-generic/blob/master/pom.xml) or https://mvnrepository.com/artifact/io.github.agdturner/agdt-java-generic for details.
-- There are no third party dependencies.
-- There are third party dependencies for testing.

 ## Contributions
 - Please report issues in the usual way.